patelrudra10/PaaS-Project/README.md

 1. Open Github Desktop

 * Create a new repository
-* it contains the git attributes
+* It should contains the git attributes
-* Named it as Paas
+* Named it as Paas-Project
 * Push to origin
-* Place the Pass Code inside that repositoy and commit to main.
+* Place the PaaS Code provided by sir, inside that repositoy and commit to main.

 2. Create an Heroku Account